Updated: Apr 21, 2023

 Balancing school and life can be a challenge for many college students.
 The time commitments involved with attending classes, completing homework, holding down a job, and making time for a social life can feel overwhelming.
 Learning how to be productive so you get your assignments done on time and still have room in your life for other activities can make a big difference.

-Here are some tips to keep in mind as you start your college journey:
+Here are some tips to keep in mind throughout your college journey.

 Use scheduling and to-do apps to break down homework tasks and coordinate on group projects.
 There are also time management apps that help you keep track of your productivity so you can identify and eliminate problem behaviors.
-Planning ahead and developing good study habits is essential in helping you get your work done more quickly, leaving time for other pursuits as you kick off your first year of college.
+Planning ahead and developing good study habits is essential in helping you get your work done more quickly, leaving more time for other pursuits.